opencollective/opencollective/.github/ISSUE_TEMPLATE/project.md

 - Which aspect(s) of the platform does this change impact?
 - Which group(s) of users will benefit from this change?
-- Is this project in response to a user-requested feautre?
+- Is this project in response to a user-requested feature?
 If so who requested it (link to feature request if available)?
 - Is this project related to any similar work we have done, or are planning on doing in the next three months?

 ### Next steps